fleetdm/fleet/handbook/digital-experience/README.md

 > **Note:** The Fleeties spreadsheet is the source of truth for who everyone's manager is and their job titles.

 ### Recognize employee workiversaries

 At Fleet, everyone is recognized on their [workiversary](https://fleetdm.com/handbook/company/communications#workiversaries).
 To ensure this happens, take the following steps:

-1. Bimonthly, use [Fleeties (private google doc)](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) to determine who is celebrating their workiversary in the following two months.
+1. On the 15th of every month, use [Fleeties (private google doc)](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) to determine who is celebrating their workiversary in the next month.
-2. Post in the #help-classifed Slack channel and cc the Head of Digital Experience.
+2. At-mention the Head of Digital Experience.
 Use the following template:

     ```